HarmonizedMRI/SOSP3d/README.md

 Clone this git repo locally using `git clone`.
 Set up a Python environment on your system.
 Instructions to set up a [Conda](https://docs.conda.io/en/latest/) environment for Python, are detailed in `sosp3d/README.md`.
+Follow the instructions in `sosp3d/README.md` and set up a separate Conda environment for this project
+(and name it something relevant like `sosp3d_env`).
-This step is sufficient for users who already have their k-space data, trajectory data, sensitivity maps etc. in the form of h5 files.
+For users who already have their k-space data, trajectory data, sensitivity maps etc. in the form of h5 files, you can move on to the next step (Usage).

 For users that are starting out with P-files and .mod files for data acquired on GE scanners, we also provide some MATLAB code in the `GE/` folder